dewmguy/ItemLevelCalculator/README.md

 #### QualityMod Calculation

-The quality mod is calculated by multiplying a given item level by a coefficient, the product of which is added to a base integer.
+The QualityMod is calculated by multiplying a given item level by a predetermined coefficient, the product of which is added to a base integer.

 $$
 QualityMod(i) = qualityMult \times i_{ItemLevel} + qualityBase